VioletBitKitten/VTuberVoice/README.md

   * Tests for the `vtvapp` class.
   * Created tests for the `filelist` Class.
   * Created tests for the `vtvsettings` class.
 This could use more work.
-* Add `-C` option to not load a configuration file.
-Mostly for testing.
+* Add a command to reload settings from the configuration file.
+  * Will require reworkin how settings are reloaded.
+Close files, reset the log.
 * Find a way to handle Control-C. This is proving difficult.
 As far as I can tell I would have to use the Crt and Keyboard Units, which pose other issues.
 * Expand the interactive user interface.
   * Add aliases for frequently spoken phrases. `In Progress.`